keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 Chemnyco, General **Aniline and Film**, Ansco, Winthrop.
 In '36 he came to England to work for Imperial Chemicals, in a status that was never to be free from ambiguities.
-He’d heard of Slothrop, yes indeed . . . recalled him from the old days.
+He’d heard of Slothrop, yes indeed... recalled him from the old days.
 When Lyle Bland went out on his last transmural journey, there’d been Green Reports flapping through the IG offices for weeks, Geheime Kommandosache, rumors **coupling and